Intent – what do we want to achieve?

 Seesaw is an integral part of our dedication to supporting home learning and homework.
 Each class in school has a Seesaw page and children in KS2 are taught how to log in, use the available tools and upload their work.
 Parents are able to view their own child's work from home and can oversee homework tasks via the app.

-E-Safety is taught in a number of ways – whole school assemblies, visitors, as part of our everyday teaching and learning.
+E-Safety has a high profile and is taught in a number of ways – whole school assemblies, dedicated online safety days, visitor and as part of our everyday teaching and learning.
 We also have pages on our school website to support parents in keeping their children safe.

 Each classroom has an interactive whiteboard that is used for teaching and learning by staff and pupils.
-In addition we have a school set of I-pads to support learning and a new computer suite.
+In addition, we have a set of iPads and laptops to support learning and computers are located within our library.